 The “core” of the liberal arts program has as its goals that students:

-During January of 2010, Waldorf joined the Mayes Education family as the first traditional campus school.
-The other school operated by Mayes Education is Columbia Southern University (CSU), a completely online university offering associate, bachelor, master, doctoral and certificate programs.
+During January of 2010, Waldorf College joined the Columbia Southern Education Group (CSEG) family as the first traditional campus school.
+The second academic institution operated by CSEG is Columbia Southern University (CSU), an online university offering associate, bachelor, master, doctoral and certificate programs.
 Columbia Southern Education Group (CSEG) was formed on January 1, 2012, to help both schools share resources and expertise.

-The faculty recognizes that concern for the goals of liberal education does not begin at Waldorf, nor are these goals likely to be fully achieved on this campus.
+Waldorf College faculty are dedicated to the goals and tenets of liberal arts education.
 The development of an appreciation of “a life of the mind” ought to begin in the home and school, be further nurtured at Waldorf, continue in studies at Waldorf, and become a lifelong process.

 We believe the success of the Waldorf program results from the interplay of several characteristics: